riduong/CSE110/README.md

-All other core Markdown constructs in GitHub Flavored Markdown (Links to an external site.) the core constructs being Headings, Styling text, Quoting text, Quoting code, Links, Section links, Relative links, Lists, and Task lists
 ## Introduction

 Hi, my name is **Richard Duong** and I am a ~3rd~ 4th year majoring in *Cognitive Science with specilization in Machine Learning.* My spirit animal is a potato.